smicklas/DiaLights/README.md

 :heart: Made in Michigan :heart:

 ## Overview
-DiaLights is a set of 3 diamond-shaped panels with strip LEDs lining the insire of the frames.
+DiaLights is a set of 3 diamond-shaped panels with strip LEDs lining the inside of the frames.
 The frames were developed using Autodesk AutoCAD and 3D printed.
 The panels each consist of 3 layers: a light diffuser to soften LEDs, the 3D printed frame, and a reflective backing to ensure smoothing lighting.

 Arduino Nano is used to control the lights using the [FastLED](https://github.com/FastLED/FastLED) library.
 The Bluetooth component connected to the Arduino communicates with mobile app Blynk.